ZhihengChang/EAI20/lab1/Easy Edit/README.md

 ```
 ## Version History
 **Version 1.2**  2020/5/26<br />
-Easy Edit version 1.2 add a new command for image editing / processing: convert
+Easy Edit version 1.2 add a new command for image editing / processing: `convert`
-* **NEW** convert / convert order_of_color: Convert the order of color of the read image between RGB and BGR.
+* **NEW** `convert / convert order_of_color`: Convert the order of color of the read image between RGB and BGR.

 ---